Adult Treatment and Recovery Courts

 - Authorization to Release Information Within the MTC Teams (CR-236);

-- Maine Treatment Court Prohibited Substances Agreement (CR-248);
+- Maine Treatment Court Prohibited Substances Agreement (CR-248); and

 Before final admission, defense counsel reviews the preliminary treatment plan and program expectations with the applicant.
-If the applicant confirms his or her interest in proceeding, the applicant appears before the ADTC judge with defense counsel for an admission hearing.
+If the applicant confirms his or her interest in proceeding, the applicant appears before the TRC judge with defense counsel for an admission hearing.

 Meeting with a Lawyer before Final Admission